 Just because data is available doesn’t necessarily mean it all needs to be available to system users.
 Consider ways to present only the data fields that provide any value.
 Fields or whole tables that are not required for selection, analysis or output have little purpose being readily available and including them could just add confusion and potential for misuse.

-Minimise the need for post-processing any data that is output, by where possible including that processing in an earlier database refresh stage
+Minimise the need for post-processing any data that is output, by wherever possible including that processing in an earlier database refresh stage.
+Every time data is manually modified there is the chance for errors to creep in.

 For more information on how Purple Square could help you with your data housekeeping or anything else, get in touch today!